 I am passionate about Community Art as it engenders a strong community spirit, assists in the facilitation of self esteem, increased motivation, emotional intelligence, working with a variety of people as a team, the celebration of diversity and finally a love of learning (amongst a myriad of other mind-expanding and learning opportunities).
-Mosaic art is an excellent medium for community projects as it is permanent, able to withstand our harsh climate and easy for most people to pick up.
+Mosaic art is an excellent medium for community projects as it is permanent, able to withstand our harsh climate and an effective medium for beginners.
 In particular, I enjoy working with children as projects offer an opportunity for self expression in a creative way.
 If you are interested in some of the ways in which Mosaic Art assists in a child's development, please see this post on my blog.
 The below contains information for school projects and forms the basis for all community projects I lead and facilitate.

 Kim Grant Mosaics provides enrichment programs for the existing skills learned in our schools.
 The projects offer a tangible learning opportunity whilst also beautifying a school institution.
 All projects foster creativity, self-expression, the freedom of exploration and community spirit which in turn leads to self-discovery, trust and friendship and gives students an appreciation of art for its own sake.
 Students are encouraged to express their own voice through the mosaic art medium while also learning how to incorporate that voice in collaboration with their community.

 HOW IT WORKS